How Much Water Should a Cat Drink? Tips to Get Cats to Drink More

 Now you know why water is important for cats.
 But what’s that old saying?
 You can lead a cat to water, but you can’t make them drink!

 We're here to help!
 We've compiled a complete list of ideas to help hydrate your kitties.
-If you follow even three or four of these suggestions, you will see the positive impact of your cats beginning to drink more water!
+If you follow even a couple of these suggestions, you will see the positive impact of your cats beginning to drink more water!

 1. Offer Multiple Cat Water Bowls